 Whatβs better for your sore legs than jumping in the water after a sweaty hike?
 The Sulphur Mountain was named after the hot springs at its base.
 If you choose winter for the hike, visit Banff Upper Hot Springs and enjoy the mountain view while you rest in the pool.

-In summer, go for a swim to Johnson Lake, probably the only lake in Banff with a comfortable temperature.
+In summer, swim to Johnson Lake, probably the only lake in Banff with a comfortable temperature.
 And if youβre like me and love to challenge yourself, choose any lake you like and take a refreshing ice dip.
 Your muscles will thank you!

 Other gondolas in Banff National Park

-The below gondolas are better and cheaper options.
+The below gondolas are other options in Banff National Park.
 In winter, they are all popular ski resorts.

 Mount Norquay

-If you donβt feel like hiking up the mountain and would like to see Banff from above, I suggest Mount Norquay Chairlift Experience for 37 CAD (in 2019, it wasnβt open the following years).
-Unlike Banff Gondola, a closed cabin, Mount Norquay is an open chairlift.
-You will get a similar view and also have the option of adding a guided climb via ferrata.
+If you donβt like hiking up the mountain and want to see Banff from above, I suggest the Mount Norquay Chairlift Experience for 43 Cad.
+Unlike Banff Gondola, a closed cabin, Mount Norquay is an open chairlift with a similar view.

 Sunshine Meadows

-It takes you to the top in about 20 minutes, where you can hop on another chairlift and hike above the tree line with gorgeous trails to the alpine meadows and mountain lakes.
-Gondola & chairlift cost 45 CAD (in 2019, it wasnβt open the following years).
+The enclosed gondola at Sunshine Meadows takes you to the top in about 20 minutes, where you can hop on a chairlift and hike above the tree line with gorgeous trails to the alpine meadows and mountain lakes.
+The gondola & chairlift cost 65 CAD.

 Lake Louise Gondola

 Lake Louise ski resort (60 km from Banff) is one of the best places for spotting a grizzly bear in summer.
-Almost daily sightings are reported; see their calendar. Β You can also see mountain goats and elks in the area.
+You can also see mountain goats and elks in the area.

 Essential info for Sulphur Mountain Hike & Banff Gondola

-When you enter any national park in Canada, youβre required to pay an entrance fee.
+When you enter any national park in Canada, you must pay an entrance fee.
 You have a choice of either a daily pass or a yearly pass.

 The yearly Discovery Pass is valid for all National parks in Canada.
 You can purchase it at the gate when you enter the national park, in the Visitorβs Centre or online here.